 To determine the performance impact of Systrace, we measured its overhead on the execution time of single system calls and on several applications.
-All measurements were repeated several times on a 1.14 GHz Pentium III running OpenBSD.
+All measurements were repeated at least five times on a 1.14 GHz Pentium III running OpenBSD.
 The results are displayed as averages with corresponding standard deviation.